OpenLearningNet/local-node-eventhub-trigger/Readme.md

 ...

-eventHubClient.send(
+await eventHubClient.send(
   {
     body: event,
   },
   partitionId
-).then(...);
+);
 ```

-This will send an event to the local eventhubs emulation, which will trigger the required "Azure Event Hub Trigger" functions.
+This will send an event to the local eventhubs emulation, which will trigger the required "Azure Event Hub Trigger" functions (e.g. "EventConsumer").

+## General Azure Function Setup Notes
+- `tsconfig.json` will likely require `"esModuleInterop": true`
+- `local.settings.json` should be set up with `"Values"`:
+  - `"AzureWebJobsStorage": "UserDevelopmentStorage=true"` (which can use local Azure Storage emulation using `azurite`)
+- Other local development NodeJS environment variables required:
+  - `"NODE_TLS_REJECT_UNAUTHORIZED": "0"` (for sending to local self-signed TLS connections)